-- o Tools, equipment, uniforms, etc. - Curriculum development, revision, approval - Supportive, wrap around services for pre-apprentices - o Educational expenses (tuition, fees, books, instructor salary, etc.) - o Employer and apprenticeship outreach and recruitment - Travel, conference expenses, etc. - No out of state travel will be permitted for this grant - 4% for indirect costs to CCD/LEA fiscal agent - Program coordinator salary - Other expenses as approved by grant monitor
+- o Tools, equipment, uniforms, etc. - Note: Equipment Purchases will be highly scrutinized for intent of funding - Curriculum development, revision, approval - o Supportive, wrap around services for pre-apprentices - o Educational expenses (tuition, fees, books, instructor salary, etc.) - o Employer and apprenticeship outreach and recruitment - o Travel is authorized only as necessary for the performance of the grant - o No out of state travel or out of country travel will be permitted for this grant - o 4% for indirect costs to CCD/LEA fiscal agent - o Program coordinator salary - o Other expenses as approved by grant monitor